ppprevost/angular2-nodejs-social-website/README.md

 ## Getting Started

-email-verification system, backend server with node.js and front end with angular 4.
-Development mode use file system and production mode want to use Amazon Web Service S3. login Access, profile etc...
+email-verification system, backend server with node.js and front end with Angular 4 and Angular 4 Material, login access, profile .
+Development mode uses File system and production mode would use Amazon Web Service S3. etc...

 ### Prerequisites

-Install Node.js and MongoDb.
+Install Node.js and MongoDb or use a Mongolab account.
-Install Nodemon and Angular-cli.
+Install Nodemon and Angular-cli with npm -g command.
-Create Gmail account in order to use nodemailer email verification module. thne go to this page to use the GMAIL API.
+Create Gmail account in order to use nodemailer email verification module.
+Then go to this page to use the GMAIL API.
-Then  install all node module at the root of the project
+Then  install all node modules
 ```
 npm install -g nodemon angular-cli
 npm install